 Tramping book reviews

-New Zealand produces a fair number of books about tramping that are worth reading.
+New Zealand produces a fair number of books about tramping that are really worth reading.

 Some are primarily factual: Lonely Planet's Tramping in New Zealand, for the popular tracks, or Sven Brabyn's various Tramping in the South Island guidebooks, or Moir's Guide for when you want to go more remote.